 - The persons exempted from these measures are: i) Beneficiaries of the right to free movement of the EU and the European Economic Area States. ii) Holders of residence permits or long-stay visas issued by the Member States and Schengen associated States. iii) Students. iv) Seasonal workers in the agricultural sector.

-- With the exception of the transport sector and border workers, EU Member States should require persons traveling for any essential or non-essential purpose, function or need to be COVID-19 negative on the basis of a polymerase chain reaction (PCR) test performed no earlier than 72 hours prior to departure, and to provide appropriate certification of such results in the form stipulated by the authorities.
-If it is not possible to take COVID-19 tests upon departure for Spain, persons who are EU citizens, persons from third countries who have the right of free movement in the EU, long-term residents or long-term visa holders and their family members should have the possibility to take their COVID-19 test after arrival, in accordance with national procedures.
+- With the exception of the transport sector and border workers, EU Member States should require persons traveling for any essential or non-essential purpose, function or need, to test negative for COVID-19 on the basis of a polymerase chain reaction (PCR) test performed no earlier than 72 hours prior to departure, and to present appropriate certification of such results in the form stipulated by the authorities.
+If COVID-19 testing upon departure for Spain is not possible, persons who are EU citizens, persons from third countries who have the right of free movement in the EU, long-term residents or long-term visa holders and their family members should be given the possibility to take their COVID-19 test after arrival, in accordance with national procedures.

-This is regardless of the obligation to undergo any other measures, including quarantine, after arrival.
+This is irrespective of the obligation to undergo any other measures, including quarantine, after arrival.